 - a.
-At 5 pm on Fridays, the pediatric urology resident physician contacts the UWHC on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6 pm on Fridays, the pediatric urology resident physician contacts the UWHC night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone. - b.
-At 7am Saturday and at 7am Sunday, and 7am Monday, the outgoing UWHC post-call resident physician contacts the incoming on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6 pm Saturday, 6 am Sunday, and 6pm Sunday, the outgoing UWHC post-call resident physician contacts the incoming UWHC on-call/night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone.
-Additionally, prior to leaving at 7am, the outgoing post-call resident physician updates the "Patient List".
+Additionally, prior to leaving at 6am, the outgoing post-call resident physician updates the "Patient List".